kaikaii25/ticki/README.md

 ## Installation

 1. Clone or download this repository to your web server's document root (e.g., `htdocs` for XAMPP)
-2. Create a new MySQL database named `nissan_tickets`
+2. Create a new MySQL database named `nothing_tickets`
 3. Import the database schema (it will be created automatically when you first access the system)
 4. Configure your web server to point to the project directory
 5. Access the system through your web browser